flatscrew/rasterflow-docs/content/2.operations/compositors/gamma.md

 ---
 title: Gamma
-description: Math operation gamma, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = (input >= 0.0f ? powf (input, value) : -powf (-input, value))
+description: "Math operation gamma, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
+The result is the evaluation of the expression result = (input >= 0.0f ? powf (input, value) : -powf (-input, value))"
 links:
   - label: "gegl:gamma"
     to: "https://gegl.org/operations/gegl-gamma"